 The Far North is a site of extremes.
 Its many narratives are most often found in the form of familiar dichotomies.
 It is known as a land of: legends and facts, myths and data, perpetual darkness and endless light, and the inspiration for qualitative (poetic) and quantitative (scientific) investigations.
 The most dominant Western narratives have been laced with tales of survival, human ingenuity, tragedy, perseverance, failure, and a reckoning with God and spirit through journeys taken through the most formidable regions of territory and mind.

-On the other hand, narratives from indigenous cultures in northern regions rooted in the Inuit Ways of Knowing (IWOK) (violently denied by colonialism), areecological, sustainable, relational, cyclic, interdependent, and holistic in nature .
-As 2 described by Gregory Cajete PhD, scholar of Indigenous science and knowledge, IWOK are guided by spirituality, ethical relationship, mutualism, reciprocity, respect, restraint, a focus on harmony and an acknowledgment of interdependence .
-They emphasize belief in the 3 presence of a spirit in all things, as well as the existence of otherworldly or spiritual dimensions that interrelate with the material world .
-In other words they hold space for 4 overlapping and synchronous experiences and time scales serving as a conceptual framework for a perceptual return to simultaneity.
+On the other hand, narratives from indigenous cultures in northern regions rooted in the Inuit Ways of Knowing (IWOK)1 (violently denied by colonialism), are ecological, sustainable, relational, cyclic, interdependent, and holistic in nature.
+As described by Gregory Cajete PhD, scholar of Indigenous Science and Knowledge, IWOK are guided by spirituality, ethical relationship, mutualism, reciprocity, respect, restraint, a focus on harmony and an acknowledgment of interdependence.
+They emphasize belief in the presence of a spirit in all things, as well as the existence of otherworldly or spiritual dimensions that interrelate with the material world.
+In other words they hold space for overlapping and synchronous experiences and time scales serving as a conceptual framework for a perceptual return to simultaneity.

 As the North is a key barometer for the impacts of global warming, the relational framework of IWOK reinforces the deep need for humility in the Anthropocene.
-These integrated understandings of the region amplify deference and offer a desperately needed counterpoint to those tales of the heroic (foreign) explorer, necessarily quelling the human ego established by Western thinking and behavior.
+These integrated primary understandings of the region amplify deference and supply a desperately needed counterpoint to those tales of the heroic (foreign) explorer, necessarily quelling the human ego established by Western thinking and its related aggressive and destructive behaviors.
 IWOK stories are poetic tales built out of the clarity that we are a species living within the full-layered interconnection of it all.
-They register the sensitive nature of Arctic systems and the understanding that the most important form of practical and spiritual intelligences is born out of working with and tending to its harsh fragility.
+They fully and symbiotically register the sensitive nature of Arctic systems and the understanding that the most important form of practical and spiritual intelligences is born out of working with and tending to its harsh fragility.

 The challenge now is how to bring an attentiveness to the complexity of earth systems, their intricate effects and our force within them to dominant Western culture, in order to newly comprehend an integrated Nature/Culture identity in relationship to the climate crisis.
 The clearest approach is first to honor and rekindle the primordial understanding (IWOK) that we exist as part of a web of ever-evolving inter-related systems.
 As we transition from thought patterns rooted in chronology that imply a(n arguably false sense of our) control over time (and planet) towards a de-patterning of disparate narratives that are often difficult to grasp or relate against each other, we can open ourselves up to new ways of perceiving.
 We can recognize the interconnectivity and interdependence of many continuously evolving perspectives, narratives and living forces, allowing an ever-expanding (versus fixed/resistant) position within it all.